Samuel H. Yamashita

 Samuel Hideo Yamashita (born 1946) is an American historian and Asian studies scholar.
-His research interests include Confucianism, daily life in wartime Japan, and Japanese cuisine.
-He is the Henry E. Sheffield Professor of History at Pomona College.
+His research interests include Confucianism, daily life in wartime Japan, and Asia-Pacific food studies, especially Japanese cuisine.
+He is the Henry E. Sheffield Professor of History at Pomona College in Claremont, California.

 Early life and education

-Yamashita was born in 1946.
-He attended Macalester College and subsequently received his doctorate from the University of Michigan.
+Yamashita was born in 1946 in Honolulu, Hawaiʻi and raised in Kailua.
+He grew up in a household focused on baseball, which he has described as being "almost a religion in the Japanese American community".
+He attended high school at Mid-Pacific Institute, university at Macalester College, and subsequently received his Master's and doctorate degrees from the University of Michigan.

 Career

 Yamashita began teaching at Pomona College in 1983.
+He retired on April 11, 2026 after over 40 years of teaching.